OP-Engineering/link-preview-js/README.md

 As Google continues to wage war upon the internet and break it on all the ways only convenient to Google, sometimes it's domains break the standards, to be more specific: www.google.com does not return a required meta data and YouTube does funny re-directions on mobile which also causes this library to return wrong data... 🖕 Google, feel free to submit a PR if you want to accommodate the trillion dollar corporation.

-Current compilation target is ES6 which should run on a modern Node (12+) environment and react-native versions, it won't run on outdated versions (which you shouldn't be running anyways).

 ## How to use

 ### Install the lib